-We’ve included a simple orange glaze though the cake stands perfectly well enough on its own without it.
+We've included a simple orange glaze, though this almond pound cake stands perfectly well enough on its own without it.

 One of the things I love about pound cake is that you can slice it ever so thin.
 I'm one of those people who asks for a small slice of whatever treat is being offered, and then proceeds to go back for 2nds, 3rds, and 4ths. ("Why don't you just take a bigger piece to begin with???"
 "Sweetheart, I do it just to annoy you.")

-Whether you take your first slice thick or thin, enjoy it elegant and unadorned, or top it with berries and whipped cream for an impromptu shortcake.
+Whether you take your first slice thick or thin, enjoy this almond pound cake elegant and unadorned, or top it with berries and whipped cream for an impromptu shortcake.
 If you are feeling especially adventurous, drizzle it with some amaretto for even more heady almond flavor.

 Whenever baking with eggs, you'll get more rise if you start with eggs that are at room temperature.
 If you want to quickly bring chilled eggs up to room temp, place them in a bowl of warm (not hot) water for 10 minutes.